complexsystemslab/project_ideas/project_ideas.md

 The aim is methodological as well as theoretical: to develop psychologically realistic, embodied evaluation methods that go beyond disembodied benchmarks and reveal which learning architectures and training regimes support delayed gratification in decision-making: an empirical step toward assessing capacities we might associate with superintelligence/general intelligence.

-### Agentic AI for Enterprise Data Management (working with VULQAN.ai)
+### Agentic AI for Enterprise Data Management

-Work with VULQAN.ai (https://www.vulqan.ai), an NYC-based AI startup, on building agentic AI systems that transform fragmented enterprise data models into unified ontologies or "Logical Data Models".
+Work with an NYC-based AI startup, on building agentic AI systems that transform fragmented enterprise data models into unified ontologies or "Logical Data Models".
 The project builds on prior Cambridge research reframing Text-to-SQL as a knowledge representation problem, showing that semantic abstraction layers significantly boost LLM accuracy on messy, real-world enterprise schemas.
 Students will work with team members on a multi-agent framework for abstracting objects, deduping variables, inferring relationships, normalizing lists, and aligning data structures to a consistent semantic layer that can be reasoned over by LLMs.
 The system will be benchmarked on live use cases from global enterprises.

 Consider this project if you are interested in applied AI, LLMs, knowledge graphs, and enterprise data engineering, and want hands-on experience with a fast-growth AI startup.

-Your research will be co-supervised by Sara Mani Kapoor (VULQAN.ai), with opportunities for publication and for conversion to an internship or full time position at VULQAN.ai after dissertation submission.
+Your research will be co-supervised by someone from the startup, with opportunities for publication and for conversion to an internship or full time position at the startup after dissertation submission.

 ## Multi-agent generative systems